-Here is an easy to make paper mache paste:
+Here is an easy and inexpensive to make, paper mache paste:

-The glue adds extra strength and the salt helps to act as a bit of a preservative.
+The glue adds extra strength and the salt helps to act as a preservative.
 To make the paste smell better, add a couple drops of clove oil.
 This will also act as a preservative.

 For a completely safe, non toxic alternative for young children, omit the glue.
 Even though a lot of white glues claim to be non toxic, omitting the glue makes it easier to wash the paste off.
 Especially if it gets slopped on clothes.